Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Proofs

-By \Cref{thm:secure_aggregation}, we know that $\pi_{\text{SecAgg}}(s_1, \dots, s_n)$ securely emulates ${\cal F}$ (w.r.t. an unbounded attacker).
-Hence, there is a negligible function $\nu$ such that for any neighboring data sets $D, D'$ (differing in at most one element) the following holds w.l.o.g.:
+If $\pi_{\mathrm{SecSum}}$ is a secure summation protocol, then there is a negligible function $\nu$ such that the following holds w.l.o.g. for any neighboring data sets $\mho, \mho'$ (differing in at most one element):